 - Winch your food up the tree branch and tie it off at a neighboring tree at a height above your head.
-You can also secure your bag using the PCT method.
-I don’t so this today, but I’m thinking about switching to it, even though I’ve never had a bear issue with my existing hanging method.

 There is no doubt that bear bags have their limitations, particularly when it comes to preventing mouse and other small mammal damage in shelters, but ounce for ounce, bear bags provide reliable protection from animal predation when used properly and in the correct location.

 A bear canister is a rigid, usually plastic barrel, that puts an impenetrable barrier between your food and the bear, or other critters like mice and raccoons.
-Whenever, I think of bear canisters, I think of that old TV ad for Samsonite luggage where a gorilla throws a Samsonite bag around it’s cage to prove how tough they are.
+Whenever, I think of bear canisters, I think of that old TV ad for Samsonite luggage where a gorilla throws a Samsonite bag around its cage to prove how tough they are.

 Bear canisters are required in many locations in the states west of the Mississippi and very remote locations such as the high peaks region of the Adirondacks in New York State.
 Before you go camping in these locations check with the local authorities about their local bear canister requirements and approved products.
 Bear canisters must be tested and certified by the National Park Service in these areas and the failure to bring one with you can lead to a fine if you are caught.
-REI has a a good list of locations in California, Washington, and Alaska where bear canister use is mandatory.
+REI has a good list of locations in California, Washington, and Alaska where bear canister use is mandatory.

-Weighing anywhere from 2-4 lbs empty, bear canisters add significant weight and volume requirements to your packing system and you’ll need to make sure that you have the proper attachment points or backpack volume to bring one of these along.
+Weighing anywhere from 2-4 pounds empty, bear canisters add significant weight and volume requirements to your packing system and you’ll need to make sure that you have the proper attachment points or backpack volume to bring one of these along.